jkgarage/PHP-workplace/box-php-sdk/readme.md

-The Box_Rest_Client is a simple way to access the Box.net ReST API 2.0 through PHP.
+The Box_Rest_Client is a simple way to access Box.net ReST API 2.0 through PHP.
 This API is developed based on the SDK for Box 1.0, initially provided here https://github.com/box/box-php-sdk , and written by https://github.com/AngeloR

 ## Dependencies
-SimpleXML is required during the authentication.
+SimpleXML is required during the authentication. cURL is required for all the HTTP requests.

 - cURL: http://us3.php.net/manual/en/curl.installation.php
 - SimpleXML: http://us3.php.net/manual/en/simplexml.installation.php

 ## How does it work?
-The `Box_Rest_Client` provides a standard way to execute various api methods from the Box API 2.0 .
+`Box_Rest_Client` provides a standard way to execute various api methods from the Box API 2.0 .

 I try to provide the most common functions you likely use with Box API 2.0 .
 This work is continued to be updated, as of now it supports :